gabrielamgelo/ADCC-Data-Visualization/README.md

 **1st Graph-** Number of Occurrences of Each Win Type

+With this graph we can see that the most wins are by points, with 50% of the total wins, followed closely by submissions, with 39%.
+Also, we can see that the other ways of winning are really not that frequent, with only 9% being decisions, only 9 occurrences of injury and 1 disqualification.

 ![Number of Occurrences of Each Win Type](https://github.com/user-attachments/assets/b0829454-e4d1-4efa-aa2f-0d23e60764d4)

 ![Captura de tela 2025-01-15 185927](https://github.com/user-attachments/assets/c2eca6a0-965a-49ca-8e9d-126441157cac)

 **2nd Graph-** Spread of Points by Winner and Loser

+Here we can see that the overall spread of points and max values for winners are way bigger than for losers, which should be expected.

 ![Spread of Points by Winner and Loser](https://github.com/user-attachments/assets/005c3a40-4714-43cd-9d5d-1249b5ef4697)